Marianne Celeste Dragon: Early life

-Marriage & Children
+Marriage and children

 The territory became part of the United States in 1803 with the Louisiana Purchase, and the family became American.
 They are one of the oldest Creole families in New Orleans history.
 The family identified with their Greek heritage.
 Andrea was one hundred percent Greek, and Marianne was fifty percent Greek, so their offspring were seventy-five percent Greek.
 The family mostly identified as European, reinforcing the stereotype of creole society.

 Most of the children married foreigners.
 There is a family legend that some members of the family traveled to Greece in the 1830s to find spouses for the children.
 Their first daughter Euphrosine Dimitry married Paul Pandely.
 Paul's mother Elizabeth English claimed to be a member of the English royal House of Stuart.
 His father was Greek.
 Their second daughter Aimèe Manuella Dimitry married a man from France named August Dietz.
 He was the former mayor of Martisèe.
 Marianne's third child was the creole author Alexander Dimitry.
 He married Mary Powell Mills.
 She was member of a prominent American family.
 Her father was famous architect Robert Mills.
 He designed the Washington Monument.
 He later became an abolitionist.
 Alexander Dimitry was the first person of color to attend Georgetown University.
 He was also the first person of color to become a U.S. Ambassador.